matthewfieger/matthewfieger.github.io/_posts/2014-06-27-nesting_data_for_d3.markdown

 	}
 {% endhighlight %}

 Now we have a problem.
-Both `D3.nest()` and `Underscore.nest()` try to access keys that are `undefined`, and go on to create branch nodes with the name `undefined`.
+Both `D3.nest()` and `Underscore.nest()` try to access keys that are `undefined`, and go on to create branch nodes with name `undefined`.
 They are both assuming that our data has uniform depth.
 However we don't want undefined branches - we want the nesting to stop at leaf nodes, wherever they may be.

 So, how do we nest data of arbitrary depth?
 Someone pointed me towards a function called [`burrow.js`][3] that does exactly that.

-In my case, I am nesting data for something similar to [D3's Zoomable Treemap Example](http://bost.ocks.org/mike/treemap/) so I ended up modifying it slightly to fit that case and renaming it to `Underscore.burrow`.
+In my case, I am nesting data for something similar to [D3's Zoomable Treemap Example](http://bost.ocks.org/mike/treemap/) so I ended up modifying it to fit that case.
+I've named the result `Underscore.burrow`.
+I have annotated the source below:

 {% highlight javascript %}
 	// nest data based on nodes of arbitrary depth